PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

-* Docstrings may include a "Raises_" section that describes which exceptions get raised and under what conditions, and a "Warns_" section that describes which warnings will be issued and for which reasons.
+* Docstrings may include a "Raises_" section that describes which exceptions get raised and under what conditions, and a "Warns_" section that describes which warnings will be issued and for what reasons.

-  * The "Raises_" and "Warns_" sections should only include exceptions and warnings that are non-obvious or have a high probability of occurring.
-For example, the "Raises_" section should not include a `TypeError` for when an :term:`argument` is not of the type that is listed in the "Parameters_" section of the docstring.
+  * The "Raises_" and "Warns_" sections should only include exceptions and warnings that are not obvious or have a high probability of occurring.
+For example, the "Raises_" section should usually not include a `TypeError` for when an :term:`argument` is not of the type that is listed in the "Parameters_" section of the docstring.

+  * The "Raises_" section should include all exceptions that could reasonably be expected to require exception handling.

+  * The "Raises_" section should be more complete for functionality that is frequently used (e.g., |Particle|).

   * The "Raises_" and "Warns_" sections should typically only include exceptions and warnings that are raised or issued by the function itself.
 Exceptions and warnings from commonly used decorators like
     |validate_quantities| and |particle_input| should usually not be
-    included in these sections, but may be included if there is sufficient justification to do so.
+    included in these sections, but may be included if there is strong justification to do so.

 * Private code objects (e.g., code objects that begin with a single underscore, like ``_private_object``) should have docstrings.
 A